vaishnaviinit/sign_language/README.md

 This project is developed for educational, research, and accessibility purposes.

-MIT License © 2026 SignBridge Team
+MIT License © 2026 SignSync Team